Chapter 2 : A Magical Education

 “She’s great, isn’t she?”
 Nathan said.
 “I mean, she really knows what she’s talking about.”

-Between James and his cousins, Albus was already familiar with most of the teachers’ reputations and knew that Professor Jones was very highly regarded.
+Between James and his cousins, Albus was already familiar with most of the teachers’ reputations so he knew Professor Jones was very highly regarded.

 Professor Blackburn, who they had next, was rather more of an unknown quantity.
 However, her greeting to the class seemed pleasant enough.

 “Transfiguration has a reputation for being one of the more difficult subjects,” she told them.
 “But I personally consider it one of the most important.
 And one of the more interesting, as well.
 The introductory material might not seem that way, but remember that it’s Transfiguration which allows people transform into animals.”

 “Are you an Animagus, Professor?”

 The teacher laughed, a little uncomfortably.
 “I’m afraid not.
 However, you do have a highly accomplished Animagus here at Hogwarts, as some of you may be aware.
 Professor McGonagall, who taught Transfiguration before becoming Headmistress, can transform into a cat."

 “Are we going to learn to become Animagi?”
 Dora continued.